JosephMartell/CLImber/README.md

         public bool NewBranch { get; set; }
     ...
 ```
-By decorating our property with the `CommandOption` attribute CLImber will recognize that this property is an option.
+By decorating our property with the `CommandOption` attribute CLImber will recognize that this property is an option for the checkout command.
 The first argument is the full option name which would be invoked by using `--new-branch ` on the command line.
 The `Abbreviation` parameter designates the character used to invoke this option using abbreviated syntax.
 On the command line this would look like: `-b`.

 ### Create the command handler method
 We have already flagged the `CheckoutCommand` class as representing the `checkout` command.
 But we haven't told CLImber that we are expecting a single string argument to be provided when the `checkout` command is invoked.
 To do this we add a `CommandHandler` method to our class like this: